 - the challenges and opportunities of the protection, conservation and restoration of selected World Heritage sites carrying associative values.

-For more information go to International Culture Centre website or contact:
+For more information please visit the website: International Culture Centre

 Mr Michał Wiśniewski, email@example.com, tel.+48 12 42 42 820